kwacke/YinzerHangman/README.md

 ## Customization

-- Customize the list of Pittsburghese words in the `yinzWords` array.
+- Customize the list of Pittsburghese words and their hints in the `yinzWords` Dictionary.
 - Modify game rules and structure in the `Main` method.

 ## Contributing